 We’ve slaved long and hard over this, eaten at many restaurants and tried everything on the menu.
-I can’t cover every it all here, but we’ll start with the basic Thai dishes.
+We’ll start with the basic Thai dishes.
 There is huge variation in how cooks prepare dishes, no two ever make an identical meal.
 Eat around, find the restaurant you like and watch out for MSG, I’ve learnt the hard way that it’s nasty.
 You will find the basic dishes below all over Thailand but there are also regional specialities to look out for, such as Khao Soi, synonymous with Chiang Mai.

 Not All Chillies are Created Equal

 Don’t be scared of the chilies!
 You do find chilies in just about every dish but they’re not always hot.
 The bigger ones are just another vegetable, so mild my children will eat them without complaint.
 They’re full of vitamin C so eat up.
 It’s the little ones you’ve got to watch!

 Often you add your own chilli to taste.
 The best places to eat have plenty of condiments to adapt your dish whichever way you like.
 You’ll see small devilish chillies in fish sauce ( Prik Nam Pla ) or vinegar and ground dries dried chilies and pastes.
 Make your own Thai condiments here.

 Restaurants that serve tourists quite often assume the farangs aren’t up to the heat, you have to ask for your food spicy or with chili ( prik in Thai).